 This site was created to inform the public of Tara’s claims about herself and her ethics as a spiritual teacher.
-It will provide a summary of how she says she became Domo Geshe Rinpoche, something her current site glosses over, as well as her years-long quest for recognition.
-You’ll find responses to her from the actual Tibetan Buddhist community, how she has responded to criticism, and a few of her incredibly grandiose claims.
+It provides a summary of her story of becoming Domo Geshe Rinpoche, something her current site glosses over, as well as her years-long quest for recognition.
+You’ll find responses to her from the actual Tibetan Buddhist community, how she has responded to criticism, and just a few of her incredibly grandiose claims.
 If you read nothing else on this site, read the Grandiose Claims page.
 It presents the simplest and clearest insight into the kind of teacher she is.

 The TLDR version is this:

-Her story of becoming Domo Geshe Rinpoche has numerous red flags.
+- Her story of becoming Domo Geshe Rinpoche has countless red flags and inconsistencies.

-No Tibetan lama has officially recognized her, yet this hasn’t stopped her from claiming to be recognized – by a lama who in reality disavowed her years ago.
+- No Tibetan lama has officially recognized her, yet this hasn’t stopped her from claiming to be recognized – by a lama who in reality disavowed her years ago.

-She has made numerous grandiose statements about her enlightenment and that of her students.
+- She has made countless grandiose statements about her spiritual attainment and that of her students.

-In collecting the material for this site, I’ve been grateful for the collaboration of another ex-member of her group, who was also ordained with her, lived with her, and shared many of the same experiences with her.
+In collecting the material for this site, I’ve been grateful for the collaboration of another ex-member of her group, who also spent years ordained with her, lived with her, and shared many of the same experiences with her.
 This friend helped confirm, complement and correct my memories of Tara.

 This site allows Tara’s words to speak for her whenever possible.
-We believe drawing from her own words provides the most powerful and incisive view into her character – particularly her grandiose claims.
+We believe drawing from her own words provides the most powerful and incisive view into her character.

 If you have relevant information regarding Tara Wangchuk, or would like help healing after leaving her organization, we welcome you to contact us.